TUM Talent Factory for Postdocs

 Support in the selection of Suitable National and International Funding Programmes

 We support researchers with information about suitable national and international funding programmes like the e.g. Alexander von Humboldt Foundation (AvH), German Academic Exchange Service (DAAD), the German Research Foundation (DFG) or Marie Sklodowska-Curie Individual Fellowships (MSCA-IF).
-Please contact us if you are interested in our overview brochure on funding programmes for postdocs.
+We also recommend to either download our Guide "Funding Opportunities for Postdocs" or to contact us if you are an external researcher.

 Please note that external researchers first need the support of a TUM professor to make use of our support services!
 You can find an overview of all professors at TUM here.